cbourke/CSCE156-Lab09/readme.md

 # Computer Science II
 ## Lab 9.0 - Java Database Connectivity API I

 An introduction the Java Database Connectivity (JDBC) API in the context of a web application using the albums database.

-This is a lab used in Computer Science II (CSCE 156, CSCE 156H) in the [Department of Computer Science & Engineering](https://cse.unl.edu) at the [University of Nebraska-Lincoln](https://unl.edu).

 ## Overview